theDashpuntsag/react-practicals/src/01PropsAndState/README.md

-# React props and states
+# React component and states

+This section will explain what is react component & states are.